 Friday night after we put the children to bed, Chuck and I sat down to watch a movie.
 As I sat idly rubbing my belly, I noticed the baby had once again turned transverse.
 I had a head bulging on one side and bottom bulging on the other.
 We looked at each other and sighed…

 We were immediately on high alert.
 If you read my previous birth stories, you know my water has never broken before I was fully dilated and ready to push…and in every case except Hezekiah, the water broke as the baby was emerging.
-Was I in for a long, long labor?
+I was six days overdue, the latest I have ever gone during a pregnancy.
+Was I in for a long, slow labor?
 Or were we going to deliver this baby in the next ten minutes by ourselves???

 This was the single worst moment of my life.
-A cord prolapse at home = death of the baby…the only way this can be prevented is with an immediate c-section…and I was alone in my bathroom 15 minutes from the hospital.
+I knew cord prolapse at home = death of the baby…the only way this can be prevented is with an immediate c-section…and I was alone in my bathroom 15 minutes from the hospital.

 Once in the ambulance, Chuck called my mom to come out to the house with the kids and get everyone she knew to pray- the baby’s very life was on the line.
 The ride seemed to me to take forever (but by checking his cell phone record, we saw it took only 19 minutes to get from our road into the operating room).
 As soon as we arrived they wheeled us straight through the front doors of the childbirth center at the hospital and through the lobby.
 I can only imagine what the visitors thought as they saw me rushed in on a gurney, Chuck’s hand inside me, and the paramedics running full speed.

 The OB was waiting for us and ushered us into a room with an ultrasound machine.
 After it warmed up he put it on my stomach and said, “There’s a heartbeat- we’re doing surgery.
 Code Purple!”
 They, of course, had the room all set up and ready to go for us.